Ameba-AIoT/ameba-iot-docs/amebalite/en/application_note/audio_codec/audio/src/audio.rst

    RTAudioControl_SetHardwareVolume(0.5, 0.5);

-For playback and record case, most RTAudioControl APIs can be called at any time, any place, they can work directly.
-Only :func:`RTAudioControl_SetPlaybackDevice()` can only be called before :func:`RTAudioService_Init` in mixer architecture, and before :func:`RTAudioTrack_Start` in passthrough architecture.
+For playback and record case, most RTAudioControl APIs can be called at any time, any place, and they can work directly.
+Only :func:`RTAudioControl_SetPlaybackDevice()` can only be called before :func:`RTAudioService_Init()` in mixer architecture, and before :func:`RTAudioTrack_Start()` in passthrough architecture.